Joseph Ganda (footballer)

-Joseph Ganda (ג'וזף גנדה; born 10 March 1997) is an Israeli professional footballer who plays as a forward for German club Hannover 96 II.
+Joseph Ganda (ג'וזף גנדה; born 10 March 1997) is an Israeli professional footballer who plays as a forward for German club FC Ingolstadt.

 Early life

 Ganda was born in Israel to parents from Congo.
 He grew up in south Tel Aviv with his mother after Ganda's parents got divorced and his father left Israel.
 He quickly took a liking to football and joined Maccabi Tel Aviv at the age of seven.

 Career

 Ganda joined German club Phönix Lübeck, playing in the Regionalliga Nord, in September 2024.